About the Lymphoma Research Foundation

 LRF assists members of the lymphoma community by providing comprehensive, disease-specific programs and services to more than 60,000 people each year, including:

 The Foundation's Board of Directors is comprised of business leaders, medical professionals and lymphoma survivors from across the United States who utilize their skills and expertise to further the LRF mission.
 Steven J. Prince is the current Chairman of the LRF Board of Directors.
 The Foundation's Scientific Advisory Board (SAB), comprised of 45 world-renowned lymphoma experts, guides LRF research activities, seeking out the most innovative and promising lymphoma research projects for support.
-John P. Leonard, MD, is the current Chair of the SAB.
+Leo I. Gordon, MD, FACP, is the current Chair of the SAB.
 The LRF senior leadership team oversees the Foundation's work to combat lymphoma and assist members of the lymphoma community.

-Elizabeth Thompson is Chief Executive Officer (CEO) for the Lymphoma Research Foundation, the nation's largest non-profit organization devoted exclusively to funding lymphoma research and providing patients and health care professionals with critical information on the disease.
+Meghan Gutierrez is Chief Executive Officer (CEO) of the Lymphoma Research Foundation (LRF), the nation's largest non-profit organization devoted exclusively to funding lymphoma research and providing patients and health care professionals with critical information on the disease.
 Read More >

 Lisa Vogel is the Chief Operating Officer (COO) of the Lymphoma Research Foundation.
 She joined the organization in July 2009.
 As the COO, Ms. Vogel is responsible for the Foundation's finance operations, including reporting and budgeting, database management and infrastructure support, human resources, as well as day-to-day operations.
 Read More >

-Max Mulcahy is as the Director of Clinical and Scientific Programs.
+Max Mulcahy is as the Sr. Director of Patient and Professional Programs.
 He joined the organization in 2010.
-In this role, Mr. Mulcahy oversees the execution and development of the Lymphoma Research Foundation's (LRF) Scientific Advisory Board and scientific consortia meetings, which drive the Foundation's research agenda and disease-specific priorities.
+In this role, Mr. Mulcahy oversees the execution and development of the Lymphoma Research Foundation's (LRF) patient programs, Scientific Advisory Board and scientific consortia meetings, which drive the Foundation's research agenda and disease-specific priorities.
 Read More >

 For additional organization information and the latest LRF news, visit the Media Center.